qibinshi/TeleseismicDenoiser/doc/DenoTe_tutorial/_build/html/_sources/mymarkdownfile.md

-# Qibin's sample text
+# Test the model

-ML is able to separate signals and noises.
+Use a portion of testing dataset to the denoiser.
+See how signal and noises are separated.

 (Sec-lbl)=
 ## 1st Section